 Click to Enlarge

-The locations of the required components that must be purchased separately are labeled in the schematic above and are available for purchase below.
+The locations of the components that can be purchased separately are labeled in the schematic above and are available for purchase below.
 An FTV7 Tungsten filament and two VHG125 Graphite V-Grooves come pre-installed with each FSX2000PM).
 For more details, please see the list to the left and the Decisions tab.

 The FSX2000PM is a fusion splicing workstation designed for demanding manufacturing and R&D environments.
 Ideal for splicing PM fibers, PCF, dissimilar glass compositions, soft glass fibers, as well as standard SM and MM fibers, it can be used for device splices, volume manufacturing, and customized R&D splicing.

 The alignment of the components in the FSX2000PM splicer is critical to proper performance.
-For that reason, your complete system will ship with all of the components factory installed.
+For that reason, your complete system will ship with all of the included components factory installed.
 Once you receive the system, most inserts (except the Graphite V-Groove Inserts) can be easily replaced by the user if needed.
 The FSX2000PM comes with one FTV7 Tungsten Filament and two VHG Graphite V-Grooves (for Ø80 µm - Ø125 µm cladding) pre-installed.
 If a different filament or graphite v-groove is needed (see below for additional options), contact Tech Support when purchasing to request a substitution.

 An on-board Windows PC with GUI provide control of the splicing functions; an included mouse, keyboard, and monitor allow for user input of commands and display of the fiber alignment.
 A library of splice files provided on the PC offers options for many common fiber splicing applications, and new splice files can easily be added by the end user.